Top 7 Upcoming Wind Farm Projects in France 2025

 France has implemented some important legal and regulatory reforms, this includes the APER Law and the Green Industry Law, designed to accelerate wind power capacity.
 Also, France has set ambitious wind energy targets of achieving 40 GW of installed offshore wind capacity by 2050 and awarding 10 GW annually by 2025.

-List of Upcoming Top WindMills in France
+List of Top 7 Largest Upcoming Windmills in France 2025

 Project name